You can get relief from chronic heartburn

-Novant Heath Thomasville Medical Center provides advanced treatment options for patients suffering from occasional heartburn to patients experiencing heartburn daily.
-Thanks to recent medical breakthroughs, we now can offer permanent relief for many heartburn sufferers at the Triad Heartburn Treatment Center.
-From minimally-invasive surgery to non-surgical procedures, we provide advanced treatment options as part of our ongoing efforts to improve the quality of life for everyone in our region.
+Novant Heath Thomasville Medical Center provides medical diagnosis and minimally-invasive surgery to non-surgical treatment options for patients suffering from occasional heartburn to patients experiencing heartburn daily as part of our ongoing efforts to improve the quality of life for everyone in our region.

 Gastroesophageal reflux disease (GERD)

 Gastroesophageal reflux disease (GERD) affects nearly 1.7 million people.
 Described as "hot acid-like fluid coming up in the back of your throat", or chronic heartburn.
-Although treatment for GERD has significantly improved over the years, permanent relief is more readily available since the Triad Heartburn Treatment Center opened.
+Although treatment for GERD has significantly improved over the years, permanent relief is more readily available.

 There are two forms of GERD.
 The most commonly-described symptoms include heartburn or indigestion, acid refluxing into the esophagus from the stomach, and chest pain.
 Another type of GERD is called Laryngopharyngeal Reflux (LPR), which refers to the backflow of stomach acid to the level of the throat.
 People with LPR may never have heartburn or chest pain.
 The main symptoms of LPR are chronic hoarseness, throat clearing, cough, lump in the throat or difficulty swallowing.